 If you don’t like how your self insured employer is handling your claim, you need to take action.
 Become involved, get vocal, do something!
 Don’t let your self insured employer push you around.
 Here is what you can do:

 • Talk to your self insured claims manager.
-Ask for an explanation of what they are doing.
+This is your employer’s HR department or a service company such as Sedgwick, Gallagher Bassett, Pinnacle Risk Management, Eberle Vivian, Penser North America or Matrix.
+Ask them for an explanation of what they are doing.
 Tell them what you think.
-If they are wrong then tell them so and ask for what you want
+If they are wrong then tell them so and ask for what you want.

 • Communicate with the L&I Self Insured Section about your self insured employers behavior.
-You also have a claims manager at L&I, in the self insured section.
+This is L&I. You have a claims manager at L&I, in the self insured section.
 It is the job of the L&I self insurance section to help you if you are being unfairly treated by your employer and their claims manager.

 • Call them at 360-902-6901.
 Encourage them to do their job and help you with your claim.